ryanashneil/apex-docs-portal-v2/sections/developer/creating-applications.md

 # Creating Applications

-Applications allow app developers to generate credentials (API Key, OAuth) to consume APIs that are protected by authentication.
+Applications allow API consumers to generate credentials (API Key, OAuth) to consume APIs that are protected by authentication.

 <div
   class="supademo wrapper">